justinas/django-easyfilters/README.rst

 Overview
 ========

+**Fork with added hacks to "fix" my problems.
+Do not use unless you're fine with the code breaking in unexpected ways**

 This library provides filters similar in some ways to ``list_filter`` and ``date_hierarchy`` in Django's admin, but for use outside the admin.
 Importantly, it also includes result counts for the choices.
 It is